Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

-The last inequality of (\ref{eq:5}) follows from the Jensen's inequality by knowing that $e^{-\lambda_{i}x}$ is a convex function.
-Notice that Equation (\ref{eq:5}) gives an upper bound of PAoI in terms of rejection probability $p_{i}$.
+Inequality (\ref{eq:5}) follows from the Jensen's inequality by knowing that $e^{-\lambda_{i}x}$ is a convex function.
+Notice that Inequality (\ref{eq:5}) gives an upper bound of PAoI in terms of probability $p_{i}$ (which is the steady state probability that buffer $i$ is full).
 Takenaka \cite{takenaka1989analysis} considered a multi-queue M/G/1 system with each queue having a unique buffer size.
-Our system thus becomes a special case of the model in Takenaka \cite{takenaka1989analysis}, and in our model each queue has a buffer with size one.
-Takenaka \cite{takenaka1989analysis} introduces the relationship of $p_{i}$ with the stationary state that is seen by departures, for the system in which service times for packets from different queues are identically distributed with $F_{i}(x)=F(x)$ and $\mu_{i}=\mu$ for all $i$.
+Our single-buffer system thus becomes a special case of the model in Takenaka \cite{takenaka1989analysis}.
+Takenaka \cite{takenaka1989analysis} introduced the relationship between $p_{i}$ and the stationary state seen by departures, for the system in which service times for all queues are identically distributed with $F_{i}(x)=F(x)$ and $\mu_{i}=\mu$ for all $i$.
 Thus one can get the stationary distribution of states by solving an embedded Markov chain.
 It is important to note that the result in \cite{takenaka1989analysis} only works for identically distributed service times.
 For heterogenous service times with $k>2$, the results are difficult to obtain \cite{takenaka1984buffer,takenaka1989analysis}.
 So till the end of this subsection, we assume that service times for packets across queues are identically distributed.
 To use the result in \cite{takenaka1989analysis} to get $p_{i}$'s, we first introduce some notations here.
 Let $\psi(s)$ be the LST of service time.
 Let $\mathcal{S}_{k}$ be our original system which has $k$ queues.
 Say $\mathcal{S}_{l}$ is the subsystem of $\mathcal{S}_{k}$ which contains only queue 1 to queue $l$, and packets from queue $l+1$ to $k$ do not arrive in system $\mathcal{S}_{l}$.
 Let $\pi_{l}(B_{1},B_{2},...,B_{l})$ be the stationary distribution in which the system $\mathcal{S}_{l}$ has $B_{i}\in\{0,1\}$ number of packets in queue $i$ immediately after the departure of a packet.
-Now we re-write a theorem from \cite{takenaka1989analysis} for our model. \begin{thm} (Theorem 3 of \cite{takenaka1989analysis}) The rejection probability of queue $i$ if the buffer size of each queue is one, is given by $p_{i}=1-\frac{\pi_{i-1}(0,...0)-\pi_{i}(0,...,0)}{\frac{\lambda_{i}}{\mu}+\frac{\lambda_{i}}{\sum_{j=1}^{k}\lambda_{j}}\pi_{k}(0,...,0)}-\frac{\pi_{k}(0,...,0)}{\frac{\sum_{j=1}^{k}\lambda_{j}}{\mu}+\pi_{k}(0,...,0)}$ for all $i\in\{1,2,...,k\}$, where $\pi_{0}(0,...,0)=1$. \end{thm} To obtain the rejection probability, we only need to find the stationary distribution that is seen by departures.
+Now we re-write a theorem from \cite{takenaka1989analysis} for our model. \begin{thm} (Theorem 3 of \cite{takenaka1989analysis}) The steady state probability of the buffer with size one at queue $i$ being full is given by $p_{i}=1-\frac{\pi_{i-1}(0,...0)-\pi_{i}(0,...,0)}{\frac{\lambda_{i}}{\mu}+\frac{\lambda_{i}}{\sum_{j=1}^{k}\lambda_{j}}\pi_{k}(0,...,0)}-\frac{\pi_{k}(0,...,0)}{\frac{\sum_{j=1}^{k}\lambda_{j}}{\mu}+\pi_{k}(0,...,0)}$ for all $i\in\{1,2,...,k\}$, where $\pi_{0}(0,...,0)=1$. \end{thm} To obtain the probability $p_{i}$, we only need to find the stationary distribution that is seen by departures.
 For that, we model the system state seen by departures as an embedded Markov chain.
 We only introduce the case for $k=2$ here.
 For $k>2$ the analysis is similar but not presented here for notational and space restrictions.
 Since the departure can see at most one packet waiting at each buffer, the transition matrix for $k=2$ is given as follows: